 JDBC Queue (in lack of a better name)

-JDBC queue is a library for writing transactional, messaging-oriented software.
-It does this by managing tasks in a set of queues in a plain SQL database.
+in a plain SQL database.
 It is currently only been tested with PostgreSQL but should be fairly portable.

 It consists of three major parts:

-• A core queue part which implements CRUD access to the queues, tasks and configuration.
+- A core queue part which implements CRUD access to the queues, tasks and configuration.

-• An async part works on top of a single queue.
+- An async part works on top of a single queue.
 It controls a consumer thread and dispatches tasks to an normal Java Executor.

-• A spring layer that integrates connection and transaction handing with the standard Spring tools.
+- A spring layer that integrates connection and transaction handing with the standard Spring tools.

 The queue interface is indented to be used by:

-• Management code that want to get queue statistics or reconfigure the queues
+- Management code that want to get queue statistics or reconfigure the queues

-• Cron jobs that want to consume everything that has been scheduled
+- Cron jobs that want to consume everything that has been scheduled

-• Applications that are run just to insert a small number of tasks
+- Applications that are run just to insert a small number of tasks

 The async layer provides the JMS like interface for each queue.
 It creates a consumer thread that polls the database at a specified interval, marks the task for processing and passes it on to the executor.
 By using a multi-threaded executor it can scale up quite easily.